You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Nicotine is a drug marketed by Difgen Pharms, Fertin Pharma, Ivax Sub Teva Pharms, L Perrigo Co, P And L, Perrigo R And D, Aurobindo Pharma, Aurobindo Pharma Ltd, Dr Reddys Labs Sa, Pld Acquisitions, and Ppi-dac. and is included in fifty-one NDAs.

 The generic ingredient in NICOTINE is nicotine polacrilex.
 There are thirty drug master file entries for this compound.
-Fifty-seven suppliers are listed for this compound.
+Fifty-nine suppliers are listed for this compound.
 Additional details are available on the nicotine polacrilex profile page.

 AI Deep Research